SrinivasSubra/GETS/README.md

 ***********************************************************************************

-# INSTALLATION FOR USE IN MATLAB
+# Installation for use in MATLAB

 To compile and install GETS for use in MATLAB (along with CSparse),